PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 “That is the difference in our thinking,” said my friend.

-I have seen some hardships in my life.
+I have experienced some hardships in my life.
 I am referring to an African context here.
-My experiences in the past have shown me how creative people can be when they are under pressure.
+My experiences have shown me how creative people can be when they are under pressure.
 Were the Mexican brothers under pressure?
 Were their intentions honourable?
 We don’t know.
 We should not be too quick to judge.

 I have just revealed my thinking to you.
 I have a forgiving spirit and a generous heart.
 It does not mean I am right.
 My friend alluded to my compassionate attitude.